-2. Tap the Activity whose logo you want to change.
+2. Tap the Activity whose image you want to change.

-3. Tap the logo box at the top of the settings for the Activity.
+3. Tap the image box at the top of the settings for the Activity.

-The logo box generally shows the manufacturer name and has three dots at the bottom.
+The image box generally shows the manufacturer name and has three dots at the bottom.

-The Choose Logo screen appears, with Logos selected at the bottom of the screen.
+The Choose Image screen appears, with a tab selected at the bottom of the screen.

-4. Tap the desired logo.
+4. Tap the desired image.

-You can also move to the Icons or Custom screens to choose icons or photos.
+You can also move to the Icons, Symbols, or Custom screens to choose icons or your own images.